benallfree/wicked/README.md

 Wicked is a modular event-driven web framework based on the wisdom of WordPress, Drupal, Ruby on Rails, and similar architectures.
 In particular, Wicked focuses on being event-based.
 You can use Wicked to build any type of web application or mobile application using a event-driven programming techniques.
 If you are familiar with WordPress actions/filters or Drupal events, you will feel right at home in Wicked.

-## Getting Started
+## Installing

-Install the Wicked microkernel in your web root:

-    $ get clone git@github.com:benallfree/wicked.git w
+Wicked comes with a CLI tool that gives you easy access to the Wicked core and Wicked Registry of community contributions.
+It manages dependencies and installs the right things in the right places.

+    $ curl -L http://wickedphp.com/wicked.php.txt -O ~/bin/wicked && chmod 0755 ~/bin/wicked

+Then test it out:

+    $ wicked --help

+Wicked will install modules locally.
+By default, Wicked will use ~/wicked as your local repo path.
+If you don't like that, set `WICKED_HOME` to whatever you want.

+Once you like where it lives, try creating your first app:

+    $ wicked create app ~/path/to/www

-Create an `index.php` that looks something like this:
+Wicked should install any dependencies in $WICKED_HOME and then create an `~/path/to/www/index.php` that looks something like this:

+    $path = "~/path/to/wicked/repo"; // This is where $WICKED_HOME points to
+    set_include_path(get_include_path() .
+PATH_SEPARATOR . $path);
     require('w/cked.php');

     function hello($s)